Guido Tarlati: Patronages and war

+Downfall

 On 19 June 1325, Pope John XXII raised the commune of Cortona in the diocese of Arezzo to episcopal rank, as a reward for the fidelity of its Guelph populace.
-The diocese of Arezzo was greatly diminished in size. and Bishop Guido's spiritual powers terminated.
+The diocese of Arezzo was greatly diminished in size, and Bishop Guido's spiritual powers terminated.
 The papal bull refers to the once Bishop Guido, indicating that he had already been deposed.
 A month later, on 20 July 1325, Guido Tarlati de Petramala was excommunicated.
 Bishop Guido was replaced by an Apostolic Administrator, Boso Ubertini, the Provost of Arezzo.
 Boso was named Bishop of Arezzo on 5 December 1326.
 But Tarlati hindered Boso from carrying out his functions.

 Tarlati's prestige as the leader in Tuscany of the Ghibelline party, however, was so high that German emperor Louis IV wanted to receive from him the Iron Crown.
 The coronation took place in Milan on 31 May 1327.

+Reconciliation and Death

 A short time before his death Tarlati reconciled with the Pope.

 According to Giorgio Vasari the tomb commissioned by Guido's brother, the condottiero Pier Saccone Tarlati di Pietramala, was designed by Giotto (although this is disputed), who recommended to Pier Saccone the Sienese sculptors Agnolo da Ventura and Agostino di Giovanni to execute it.
 It is located in the Cathedral of Arezzo.